ChimeraOS/steamos-compositor-plus/README.md

 `autoreconf -i && ./configure && make`

 ### Configuration
-Upon first run, a configuration file will be created at `~/.config/steamos-compositor-plus`.
+On the first run, a configuration file will be created at `~/.config/steamos-compositor-plus`.
 You can modify this file to manually adjust the resolution and refresh rate.

 The variables that can be defined in the configuration file are: